The platforms, apps and tools I pay for (and the ones I don’t)

 TRELLO

-Many VAs use Asana but I prefer Trello.
+Many VAs use Asana, but I prefer Trello.
 I have a personal board and a business board I share with my VA.
 We store annual goals, brand guidelines, company SOPs, roles and responsibilities, content ideas and other bits and bobs.

-My VA also has a number of different work updates and progress cards so I can check the status of my tasks any time of the day or night without having to contact her.
+My VA also has a number of different work updates and progress cards, so I can check the status of my tasks any time of the day or night without having to contact her.

 GOOGLE PASSWORD MANAGER

-After a truly appalling experience with LastPass as well as their underhand annual fee implementation and truly abysmal customer service, I now use Google’s built-in password manager.
+After a truly appalling experience with LastPass, as well as their underhand annual fee implementation and truly abysmal customer service, I now use Google’s built-in password manager.

 LINKEDIN

-I’ve been on LinkedIn since I set my business up in 2008 and I’ve never permanently upgraded to the Premium version.
+I’ve been on LinkedIn since I set up my business in 2008, and I’ve never permanently upgraded to the Premium version.
 I’ve taken advantage of free trials here and there so I can try out different features, but I’ve always remembered to cancel before I was charged.

-I know that some VAs do use LinkedIn Premium though, and this is usually so they can access LinkedIn Learning, send more InMail messages, take advantage of unlimited searches and see who has viewed their profile.
+I know that some VAs do use LinkedIn Premium, though, and this is usually so they can access LinkedIn Learning, send more InMail messages, take advantage of unlimited searches and see who has viewed their profile.

 * When implementing the method I outline in my Guide on How to Get New Clients, I contact prospects directly instead of using LinkedIn InMail.